BenLatham/farmer-forums-africa/README.md

 - A website where people help and support each other.

 # Languages
-At first the website will be in English, but should aim to use simple, plain language.
+At first the website will be in English, but should aim to use simple, plain language, with audio recordings.
 I would like to use other languages as soon as possible.
-I am also thinking of other ideas to make it easy to access, like using audio recordings.
+Strong contenders are French, and Swahili, to reach a wide audience.

+# Getting involved
+If you would like to get involved in this project, please contact me (Ben Latham)